atwoodmachine/quake2-final-project/README.md

 ### Modifiers

 To shake up the game a little, you will be afflicted with a random modifier upon entering a level.
 These modifiers may have beneficial or deleterious effects.
 I'll keep these modifiers a surprise for now, but they are detailed in the "testing" section below.

 ### Testing

 You may use the console command "shrine" to allow yourself to make health and mana sacrifices.<br>
 If you want to see all the possible perks, use the following console commands:

 - "regen" for health regeneration
 - "doubleXP" for increased experience gains
 - "upgradePistol" to upgrade the blaster
-- "upgradeRailgun" to upgrade the railgun
+- "upgradeRail" to upgrade the railgun
 - "healthUp" to upgrade your health and heal up

 You may also see every modifier in the game using the following commands:

 - "halfHealth" to instantly drop you to half your current health total
 - "wild" to cause your blaster to fire random shots
 - "instakill" to give your blaster enough damage to instakill foes